CartoDB/cartodb/doc/redis.md

   - `mapviews`: hash with this values:
     - `global`: sorted set of map views, the key for this sorted set is `%Y%m%d`
     - `stat_tag:<visualization_id>`: sorted set of map views for a given visualization
-  - `api_calls`: array of aggregated map views for the last 30 days
   - `last_active_time`: last time the user loaded their dashboard